dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract bool TryParse(ReadOnlySpan<char> s, IFormatProvider? provider, out TSelf result);
     }

-    public interface IEquatableOperators<TSelf, TOther> : IEquatable<TOther>
+    public interface IEqualityOperators<TSelf, TOther> : IEquatable<TOther>
-        where TSelf : IEquatableOperators<TSelf, TOther>
+        where TSelf : IEqualityOperators<TSelf, TOther>
     {
         // Given this takes two generic parameters, we could simply call it IEquatable<TSelf, TOther>

-        // This should not be `IEquatableOperators<TSelf>` as there are types like `Complex` where
+        // This should not be `IEqualityOperators<TSelf>` as there are types like `Complex` where
         // TOther can be `double` and represent an optimization, both in size and perf

         static abstract bool operator ==(TSelf lhs, TOther rhs);